alanhkarp/SitePasswordWeb/README.md

 -------------------------------------------

 The domain name is associated with the settings for this account.
-It is also the name of a bookmark in the SitePasswordData bookmark folder.
+It is also the title of a bookmark in the SitePasswordData bookmark folder.
 That's the bookmark you can use to get your settings when you're on a machine that doesn't have the SitePassword extension installed.